- What we do

 “Financial, climate and energy crises – and how climate bonds can go some way to addressing them”

-By Prof. John Mathew, ENI Chair of Competitive Dynamics and Global Strategy, LUISS University, Rome.
+By Prof. John Mathews, ENI Chair of Competitive Dynamics and Global Strategy, LUISS University, Rome.

 We face a triple crisis – a financial crisis caused by lack of confidence in traditional financial instruments and continuing credit crunch for industrial investors; an energy crisis caused by the imminent decline of fossil fuel energy sources and/or their rising price, scarcity and unreliability; and a climate crisis caused by the slow uptake of renewable energy sources and low-carbon technologies with their capacity to displace fossil fuel sources and their carbon emissions.
 Solutions are offered for these crises individually – but as yet there has been little discussion of a solution that can span all three.